MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-relate-unrelate.md

 ---
 # Relate and Unrelate functions in Power Apps

-Relate and unrelate records of two entities through a one-to-many or many-to-many relationship.
+Relate and unrelate records of two tables through a one-to-many or many-to-many relationship.

 ## Description

 The **Relate** function links two records through a one-to-many or many-to-many relationship in Microsoft Dataverse.
 The **Unrelate** function reverses the process and removes the link.

-For one-to-many relationships, the Many entity has a foreign-key field that points to a record of the One entity. **Relate** sets this field to point to a specific record of the One entity, while **Unrelate** sets this field to *blank*.
+For one-to-many relationships, the Many table has a foreign-key field that points to a record of the One table. **Relate** sets this field to point to a specific record of the One table, while **Unrelate** sets this field to *blank*.
 If the field is already set when **Relate** is called, the existing link is lost in favor of the new link.
 You can also set this field by using the [**Patch**](function-patch.md) function or an **[Edit form](../controls/control-form-detail.md)** control; you need not use the **Relate** function.

 For many-to-many relationships, the system that links the records maintains a hidden join table.
 You can't access this join table directly; it can be read only through a one-to-many projection and set through the **Relate** and **Unrelate** functions.
-Neither related entity has a foreign key.
+Neither related table has a foreign key.

-The data for the entity that you specify in the first argument will be refreshed to reflect the change, but the data for the entity that you specify in the second argument won't.
+The data for the table that you specify in the first argument will be refreshed to reflect the change, but the data for the table that you specify in the second argument won't.
 That data must be manually refreshed with the **[Refresh](function-refresh.md)** function to show the result of the operation.

 These functions never create or delete a record.
 They only relate or unrelate two records that already exist.